Skip to Left Navigation / Tab to View Content

-- One time Measure U dollars are being spent on water infrastructure renovation projects.
+- One-time Measure U dollars are being spent on water infrastructure renovation projects.
 The projects focused on bringing infrastructure up to code to ensure high quality drinking water.
-Plans are underway to improve the drinking water at six parks.
-Projects should be completed by fall of this year.
+Plans are underway to improve the drinking water at several parks by the end of 2015.

 - We were able to retain 60 Police Officers whose positions where previously funded by federal grants, which are expiring.